michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 the final results appear automatically in highlighted blue.

 The image below demontrates a calculation using the proportional inclusion method, i.e. we use $$750,000\times \frac{L_1}{L_1+L_2}$$ amount from loan 1 and $$750,000\times \frac{L_2}{L_1+L_2}$$ amount from loan 2.
-I have a optiomal method to include the loan from the highest interest rate as much as possible with slightly modification of logic.
+I have an optiomal method to include the loan from the highest interest rate as much as possible with slightly modification of logic.

 <img src="/assets/images/20250426-google-sheets.png"/>

 ### Average loan balance defined

-As we previously mentioned, the avergage mortgage balance is not mathematically defined leading to confusion in the accouting community.
+As we previously mentioned, the average mortgage balance is not mathematically defined leading to confusion in the accouting community.

 The IRS uses the avergage mortgage balance and the total interest for the year to calculate the yearly qualified interest using Equation (3).
 However, since the yearly qualified interest is mathematically defined, and can be calculated independently, we can reverse the logic